On a new prediction of Causal Quantum Mechanics for the two-slit interference experiment with electrons: Discussion and conclusion

 \section{Discussion and conclusion}

-It has been demonstrated from the usual quantum mechanics (interpretation of Copenhagen), that in the two slits experiment of interference with electrons they do not emit radiation in their way from the slits to the screen.
-On the other hand, for an individual event using the quantum mechanics in the view of Bohm-de Broglie, we have shown that these electrons must emit radiation.
+It has been demonstrated from usual quantum mechanics (interpretation of Copenhagen), that in the two-slits experiment of interference with electrons, they do not emit radiation in their way from the slits to the screen.
+On the other hand, but for an individual event, using causal quantum mechanics we have shown that these electrons must emit radiation.
 The reason for this emission is that the quantum potential accelerates the electrons.
-For realistic experimental parameters compatible with experiments already carried out, we have shown that the emission spectrum is a succession of step functions, each of them characterized by a cutoff frequency and a certain intensity.
-They are radio waves with wavelengths that go approximately from cm onwards, of very low power, but probably detectable.
-If this were the case, we would have indirect experimental evidence of the existence of the trajectories of these electrons.
+For realistic experimental parameters compatible with experiments already carried out, we have shown that the emission spectrum can be approximated by a succession of step functions, each of them characterized by a cutoff frequency and a certain intensity.
+They are radio waves with wavelengths that go approximately from few millimeters onwards, of very low power, but probably detectable.
+If the emission were detected, we would have indirect experimental evidence of the existence of the trajectories of these electrons.
+Although our numerical predictions (Table I) was demonstrated for electrons that cross the valleys in a certain region (18 cm from the slits) the effect (Eqs. (\ref{erutbisab})(\ref{erutbis11}) ) is still quite general and the numerical predictions can be improved.

 Note that Chen's prediction \cite{pis} indicates electromagnetic waves in the visible range (using slits of another thickness) although in truth, as we observed earlier, the same author has completely refuted his own prediction \cite{kpis}.

-Could these two different predictions, Copenhagen and BdB, be made, in some way, compatible?
+Could these two different predictions, Copenhagen and causal quantum mechanics, be made, in some way, compatible?
 Let's see: we know that if the following three conditions are satisfied (\cite{BdB}):

 1. $\psi$ satisfies the Schroedinger's equation.

 2. $\bm{p} = \nabla S$.

 3. $\rho = \left|\psi\right|^2$,